texfaq/texfaq.github.io/FAQ-wordcount.md

 The technique is beguilingly simple, but it's not terribly accurate

-The `latexcount` script does the same sort of job, in one ''step''; being a `perl` script, it is in principle rather easily configured (see documentation inside the script).
+The `latexcount` script does the same sort of job, in one "step"; being a `perl` script, it is in principle rather easily configured (see documentation inside the script).
 Several [editors and shells](FAQ-editors) offer something similar.